ibm-cloud-docs/cephaas/getting-started.md

-After IBM places your order, the next step is to select the {{site.data.keyword.satellitelong_notm}} location and naming your deployment.
+After IBM places your order, the next step is to

+1. Select the {{site.data.keyword.satellitelong_notm}} location and naming your deployment.

-You can either select an existing satellite location or create a new location.
+    You can either select an existing satellite location or create a new on-premises type of location.
     To learn more about {{site.data.keyword.satellitelong_notm}}, refer [Getting started with IBM Cloud Satellite](/docs/satellite?topic=satellite-getting-started).

     While creating the new Satellite location, you can choose Object storage standard plan.
     {: tip}

-To learn more about how to create your deployments, see [Creating deployments](/docs/cephaas?topic=cephaas-administrators&interface=ui&code=curl#provision-deployment).
+2. Create your deployment.
+To learn how to create your deployments, see [Creating deployments](/docs/cephaas?topic=cephaas-administrators&interface=ui&code=curl#provision-deployment).

 ## Infrastructure setup and maintenance